 All classes at LLA enjoy using Scholastic’s classroom magazines.
 These magazines and their related curriculum ideas and materials enhance the learning environment throughout the year, and children enjoy having their own copies of the magazines to take home with them.
 Currently our younger preschoolers receive My Big World while our transitional kindergarten students receive Let’s Find Out.

-A highlight of the week for LLA children is their music class.
-These classes expose the children to basic musical concepts and to the proper use of musical instruments.
-Children grow in their understanding of such concepts as rhythm, beat, tempo, and volume; at the same time, these classes also help the children develop in the areas of listening skills, eye-hand coordination, fine motor skills, language, and directionality.
-Music instruction is a great catalyst to brain development and LLA is happy to provide these classes for the children.
+- The children also enjoy Music classes which expose them to basic musical concepts and to the proper use of musical instruments.
+Children grow in their understanding of such concepts as rhythm, beat, tempo, and volume; at the same time, these classes help them develop in areas of listening skills, eye-hand coordination, fine motor skills, language, and directionality.
+Music instruction is a great catalyst to brain development.